Part 3 of 3: Security in The Cloud

 The key reason to establish these clear lines of responsibility for CSPs and customers is to ensure that clear boundaries are in place for all to understand and adhere to.
 The overarching SLA remains the go-to document for any questions about this shared security model.

-CTO, True Elements
+Chief Technology Officer, True Elements